 How to Establish Residency in Florida

+What is Florida residency?
 The term “Florida resident” has different meanings under different parts of Florida law.
 For asset protection purposes, Florida residency means more than just owning Florida property or having a Florida address.
 Whether or not you qualify as a permanent Florida resident depends on whether your circumstances and your actions demonstrate your intent to establish a primary place of residence in Florida.
 When “going home” means you are returning to your residence in Florida and when your personal mail is sent to your Florida address, you are probably a Florida resident.

 - Formal declaration of residency (Declaration of Domicile).